 Reception is open from 8:30am to 6pm Monday to Friday.

 Surgery appointments are available on weekdays from 09.00 to 16.30 and can be booked at reception or by telephone.
-You may consult any of the doctors or nurses in the practice.
+You may consult any of the doctors or the nurse in the practice.

 General Clinic Times: 09.00 – 11.30, 14.00 - 16.00, 14.30 - 16.30.